diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2018\.
+"What is an 'Unpoetic' Word?: Reassessing Latin Literary Criticism with Digital Methods."
+University of Texas Austin.
+November 29.
+- 2018\.
 "Backoff Lemmatization for Ancient Greek with the Classical Language Toolkit," 2018 Digital Classicist London Seminars Series.
 Institute of Classical Studies.
 London, England.
 July 27.
 - 2018\.
 "What is an 'Unpoetic' Word?: Reassessing Latin Literary Criticism with Digital Methods."
 University of Oklahoma.
 April 5.
 - 2018\.
 "Becoming a Digital Humanist in Graduate School." *Deconstructing the Open Greek and Latin Project: The First Thousand Years of Greek*, Tufts University.
 January 3.